The summiting analogy to

 - Understand the past and current industry and business state, its levers, challenges and the dependencies in play.

-- Define crisply the business challenge and key strategic questions to be answered, the assessment's overall goal and team contribution.
+- Define crisply the business challenge and key strategic question(s) to be answered, the overall goal and team contribution.

 "...
-As if you would flip the mountain and truly understand its routes, conditions, e.a. based upon all info you can collect but also your team's competences, the required material and an aligned goal.
-(No joke, the latter is not about summiting but always about returning safely home)".
+As if you would flip the mountain and truly understand its routes, conditions, e.a. based upon all info you can collect but also your team's competences, the required material and aligned goal(s) as a team.
+(No joke, the latter is not solely about summiting but mostly about returning safely home)".

 Solve

-- Lay out all potential options as a configuration of determining factors.
+- Lay out all potential options as a configuration of the variables in play.

-- Assess their potential outcomes given goal contribution, assumptions made and risk mitigation.
+- Assess their potential outcomes given goal contribution, importance of assumptions made and thus potential needs for risk mitigation.

-- Decide on direction, guiding principles, evaluation method and pivotal moments.
+- Decide on direction, evaluation approach and pivotal moments.

-"Summiting a mountain is not a matter of just picking a route but all potential options are considered against a wide set of determining factors (mountain conditions, weather, required material, team competences, etc.) and thus a winning route, evaluation method and contingency plans are defined given the aligned goal."
+"Summiting a mountain is not a matter of just picking a route and going for it.
+Contrarily, all potential options are considered against a wide set of determining factors (mountain conditions, weather, required material, team competences, etc.) and thus a winning route, evaluation approach and back-up plans are defined given the aligned goal(s)."

 Set up